safarsafarov/safarsafarov/README.md

 - Learning and exploring UX/UI design.
 - Sometimes life makes me to play with Node.js and MERN stuff.

-### 🌱 Challenges that I’m currently challenging myself:

-Since the world is in the quarantine stage, and I’m having tremendous of spare time, I decided to take this time focusing on feeding more knowledge to myself.
-I set a couple of self-challenges in order to push myself more further.

-- Learn to code 6-9 hours a day with no distraction ( One or two day off a week. )
-- Read a book a week
-- Workout 3 days in a row and take a day break
-- Avoid the over using social media
-- Adopting the minimalism life style
-- 🔜

 **Tool kit:**

 <p align="left">